colussim/go-mysql-ai/README.md

 ## Objective

-The goal of this demonstration is to import drug data from the OpenFDA API and use an embedding model of type Qwen2.5:0.5b.
+The goal of this demonstration is to import drug data from the OpenFDA API and use an embedding model of type mxbai-embed-large.
 These embeddings are then submitted to Ollama, which performs a vector search in MySQL to return the most relevant drugs based on the queried pathologies.

 🚨 **Attention:** This project is just a demonstration of what can be done with MySQL and AI.
 Its purpose is purely educational and for demonstration purposes only.
 It is in no way an application that will diagnose or treat any medical condition, nor provide medication recommendations